MyriamBA/LLM_use_cases/Dialogue-Summarizer/README.md

 - Integrated with Weights & Biases (WandB) from the project’s outset to track and visualize the training process.
 All training metrics, evaluation results, and performance logs are reported to WandB.
 Explore the [dashboard](https://wandb.ai/site/) for detailed insights into experiments and hyperparameter tuning.

 ### **Streamlit for UI:**
 - The frontend is built using Streamlit, providing an interactive and user-friendly interface for your dialogue and generating the summary.

+### **FastAPI for Backend:**
+-FastAPI for backend that serves the inference model

 ## How It Works
 The **Flan-T5-large** model has already been fine-tuned using **PEFT: LoRA**, enhancing its summary generation performance, as demonstrated in the table of ROUGE enhancements.
 In this project, we utilize the saved checkpoint from the fine-tuned PEFT model to ensure improved efficiency and accuracy.
 For further fine-tuning, use the Dialogue_Summarizer.ipynb.